BTekV4/bazzite-gnome-rocm/README.md

 This ensures maximum compatibility with AMD GPUs using the ROCm stack.

-### Additional Changes
+### Additional Software

-- Set up v4l2loopback compilation during image build
-- Translated all comments in scripts and configuration files to English
+- Added Brave Browser for enhanced web browsing
 - Added Obs Studio

 ## ISO Creation